btang01/distributedsoup/_posts/2025-02-01-it-aint-easy-being-mece.markdown

 I believe that there is a sweet spot that exists where you can combine strategic thinking, financial rigor and flexibility through real options thinking.
 If you start with pilots, track carefully designed metrics, and iterate based on information and insights you pick up along the way, you can set up a roadmap towards sustainable success.
 For additional information, there's a great resource on Educause that goes through a similar framework in great detail[^15].

-What are you experiences with tech investments?
+What are your experiences with tech investments?
 Do you rely more on intuition, financial models or mix both?

 [^1]: *If you really want to know: automotive, industrial manufacturing, e-commerce, consumer electronics, aviation, state entities, non-profits, education, healthcare (admittedly, some of these industries overlap)*
 [^2]: [McKinsey: Why do most transformations fail?](https://www.mckinsey.com/capabilities/transformation/our-insights/why-do-most-transformations-fail-a-conversation-with-harry-robinson){:target="_blank"}